 7 Interview Questions To Boost Your Chance of Getting Hired

-The challenge with both of these elements?
-If they are not applied in appropriate measure they can become too concentrated and, in some cases, may cause you to miss out on the role.
-Confidence can easily become arrogance and (over) enthusiasm may be interpreted as desperation.
+The challenge with both of them?
+They can easily become too concentrated and, in some cases, may cause you to miss out on the role: Confidence can easily become arrogance and (over) enthusiasm may be interpreted as desperation.

 Ask smart, savvy, and well-timed questions

-One of the best ways to bring these two ingredients to the table without going overboard is to weave them throughout the interview by asking smart, savvy, and well-timed questions.
+One of the best ways to demonstrate these qualities without going overboard is to weave them throughout the interview by asking smart, savvy, and well-timed questions.

-One of the most common pieces of positive post-interview feedback we receive is that interviewers were impressed with the thoughtful questions posed by the interviewee.
+One of the most common pieces of positive post-interview feedback involves interviewers being impressed by the thoughtful questions posed by the interviewee.
 Conversely, when we receive feedback that the interviewee “did not have any questions for us,” it’s often a deal breaker.

 Avoid generic interview questions